 Step 3: Test Your Circuit & Display Your Art

 Once you’ve laid down your conductive traces and placed a conductive plastic flap over the gap you left in your circuit, connect your circuit to power and ground to ensure that your connections work, the LEDs are placed where you want them, and the pressure sensor switch is working correctly.
 I added pieces of conductive fabric tape to the ends of my positive and negative leads so that I could easily clip them with alligator clips and power my artwork with a Chibi Chip.
-If you don’t have a Chibi Chip, but you like the idea of powering your project through USB, you may want to check out this USB Power tutorial.
+If you don’t have a Chibi Chip, but you like the idea of powering your project through USB, you may want to check out the USB Powered Paper Circuits: An Alternative to Coin Batteries tutorial.
 Alternatively, you can use two 3V coin cell batteries, a couple of magnets, and alligator clips; visit this Variable Power Supply tutorial to learn more.

 Once you’ve connected your circuit to power and ground, you should be able to press down on the resistive plastic flap and see the LEDs light up in this order (red, orange, yellow, green, blue, pink, and then white).
 If you are experiencing too much resistance in your blue, pink, and white LEDs, the pressure sensitive plastic that you are using may not be conductive enough.
 One way to test out this theory is to place a piece of copper tape over the switch gap and see if the lights all turn on at the same time.
 If they do, then the issue may be that the resistive plastic you are using has too much resistance.
 If that doesn’t solve the problem, it’s possible that your circuit might need more power; this is more likely to happen if your circuit has been constructed with conductive fabric tape, as it has more resistance than copper tape.
 Another thing to try is placing a small piece of craft foam under your artwork and over the switch gap, to add more concentrated pressure to the switch site.